-The results of the continuous intrusion scenarios depended strongly on the relative competitiveness of intruders versus locals.
+The results of the chronic intrusion scenarios depended strongly on the relative competitiveness of intruders versus locals.
 In this first set of simulations, 25 foreign/domesticated fish intruded each generation from generation 21 onwards.
 This exerted a downwards pull on ZHARD, as the intruders were maladapted to the local environmental conditions.
 This was in turn counteracted by an upwards pull on ZHARD, as evolution tried to bring it back towards the fixed optimum (θ=0).
-When the intruders were competitively equal to the locals, ZHARD gradually evolved downwards towards a value of -30 (Fig.5A, green curve), because continual intrusion resulted in the effective “genetic extinction” of the wild population.
-As the degree of maladaptation went up, RPS went down accordingly, bottoming out at around 0.5 (Fig.5B, green curve).
+When the intruders were competitively equal to the locals, ZHARD gradually evolved downwards towards a value of -30 (Fig.5A, green curve), because chronic intrusion resulted in the effective’ genetic extinction’ of the wild population.
+As the degree of maladaptation went up, RPS went down accordingly, approaching a minimum around 0.5 (Fig.5B, green curve).
 ZSOFT went up initially, during the pre-intrusion period (generations 1 to 20), as soft selection was occurring and favouring individuals with higher ZSOFT values.
 Once RPS dipped below 1 by around generation 25, however, soft selection no longer occurred and hence ZSOFT was dragged downwards (Fig.5C, green curve) by the continual influx of foreign/domesticated fish each generation, whose average value for ZSOFT was assumed (in the “intruders competitively equal” case) to be equal to that of the locals in generation 1.
-Once ZSOFT bottomed out at the reference value of 0, it stayed there as soft selection was no longer occurring given that RPS<1.
-The frequency of the foreign/domesticated allele at the neutral locus increased steadily in this scenario and reached 1.0 by around generation 100 (Fig.5D, green curve), indicating effective genetic replacement of the original wild population by the intruders.
-The number of recruits declined to <50 by circa generation 100 (Fig.5E), with the number of spawners bottoming out at around 50-70 (Fig.5F).
+Once ZSOFT approached the reference value of 0, it remained there as soft selection was no longer occurring given that RPS<1.
+The frequency of the foreign/domesticated allele at the neutral locus increased steadily in this scenario and reached fixation by around generation 100 (Fig.5D, green curve), indicating effective genetic replacement of the original wild population by the intruders.
+The number of recruits declined to <50 by around generation 100 (Fig.5E), with the number of spawners leveling out at around 50-70 (Fig.5F).

 When intruders were competitively superior, the results were similar to the “intruders competitively equal” scenario, except that maladaptation increased faster (Fig.5A, blue curve) and hence RPS declined faster (Fig.5B, blue curve).
-ZSOFT equilibrated at around +10 (Fig.5C, blue curve), reflecting the fact that “gene swamping” again occurred such that the original wild population was effectively replaced genetically by foreign/domesticated alleles (Fig.5D, blue curve).
+ZSOFT stabilized around +10 (Fig.5C, blue curve), reflecting the fact that ‘gene swamping’ again occurred so that the original wild population was replaced genetically by foreign/domesticated alleles (Fig.5D, blue curve).
 Only around 20-25 recruits were produced each generation (Fig.5E, blue curve), and the number of spawners per generation bottomed out at around 30-40 (Fig.5F, blue curve).

-The results were very different, however, when intruders were competitively inferior to locals.
-Soft selection each generation filtered out most of the intruders, such that little maladaptation occurred (Fig.5A, red curve) and hence RPS remained steady above 1 (Fig.5B, red curve).
-ZSOFT thus continued to evolve upwards (Fig.5C, red curve).
+The results were very different when intruders were competitively inferior to locals.
+Soft selection filtered out most intruder in each generation, such that little maladaptation occurred (Fig.5A, red curve).
+As a result, RPS remained steady above 1 (Fig.5B, red curve).
+ZSOFT continued to evolve upwards (Fig.5C, red curve).
 Very little introgression of foreign/domesticated alleles occurred (Fig.5D, red curve), and the number of recruits remained steady at around 550 (Fig.5E, red curve) and the number of spawners remained at K=500 (Fig.5F, red curve).

-Continuous intrusion simulations set 2:
+Chronic intrusion simulations set 2: